What is Transformational Leadership?

 - Construct regular meetings to get a grasp of individual developmental needs, and how they are finding any ongoing tasks or projects.
 Ask what they would like to achieve over the next year or years, and try to figure out how you can help them to achieve it.

 - Perhaps look to offer coaching sessions if that is something that would help them to improve personally or professionally.

-- However, most important is, to be honest with everyone.
+- However, the most important is, to be honest with everyone.
 Nothing develops trust more quickly and effectively than honesty.